 Skin care in children

-The skin is our largest organ.
-The skin of young children, and especially babies, is still developing and is much thinner than adult skin at this delicate early stage.
-The skin’s primary function is to protect against environmental influences, and in infants, the less developed protective acid layer and reduced secretion of the skin glands make the skin more permeable, more susceptible to bacterial infections and inflammation, and more sensitive to the ingredients of cosmetic products.
+The basic function of the skin is protection against environmental influences, and in infants, due to a less developed protective acid layer and reduced secretion of skin glands, the skin is more permeable, more susceptible to bacterial infections and inflammation, and more sensitive to the ingredients of cosmetic products.

 When caring for children’s skin, it is important to take all these facts into account and to use proven, high-quality and mild products with as few dyes, preservatives and, above all, fragrances, which are the most common cause of allergies, eczema and other adverse skin reactions.